Welcome to Salem State! We hope that you’ll find a home here where you can succeed and graduate!

 As a new transfer student, we recognize that you’re not a first year student any longer and as such we’ve designed a different program to welcome you to campus: The Next Step.
 You may already be college savvy, but this program will help you become Salem State savvy too, focusing on the most essential tasks to get you started.

 All new day transfers must attend a Next Step session before starting classes.
-Students are able to choose the session they would like to attend by signing up via Navigator as of September 20, 2017.
+Sessions are offered on June 15, August 8 and August 27.
+A full schedule will be provided closer to your session date.
+Students are able to choose the session they would like to attend by signing up via Navigator.

 First Year Seminar